prodaft/cradle/docs/content/docs/user-guide/administrators/overview.md

 weight = 1
 +++

-CRADLE provides administrators with tools to manage users, entities, and system-wide settings.
+CRADLE provides administrators with tools to manage users, entries, and system-wide settings from a single control surface.

 ## Management panel

 The management panel is the central hub for administrative tasks and is accessible from the Management link in the sidebar.
-It includes:

-1. Entities management (admins and entry managers)
-   - Create, edit, and delete entities.
-   - Manage metadata and descriptions.
-   - View entity activity logs (admins only).
+- **Entities management** for creating, editing, and deleting entities, updating metadata and descriptions, and reviewing entity activity logs (admins only).

-2. Entry types management (admins and entry managers)
-   - Create and edit entry classes.
-   - Define validation rules for artifacts.
+- **Entry types management** for entry class creation, validation rules for artifacts, entry type hierarchies, and the type mappings panel.
-   - Manage entry type hierarchies.

-3. User management (admins only)
-   - View and edit users.
-   - Manage permissions.
-   - View user activity logs.
-   - Delete user accounts.
+- **User management** for editing users, managing permissions, reviewing user activity logs, and deleting accounts (admins only).
+- **Settings** for system-wide defaults covering notes, users, and files.